 We love loaf cakes.
 They are simple to make, so easy to adapt with different fruit and nuts and the are the perfect little afternoon treat with a cup of coffee for 5 minutes peace.

-This cranberry orange bread has the perfect Christmas flavour combination of cranberry and orange and it makes a lovely homemade gift too.
+This cranberry orange bread has the perfect Christmas flavour combination of cranberry and orange and it makes a lovely homemade gift at Christmas time too.

 - Cranberries - We used fresh cranberries, however you can use frozen instead, and there is no need to defrost them first.

 - Oranges - Zest and juice go into this cranberry bread to make it deliciously citrusy.